flixhsw/http2mqtt/doc/configuration.md

                   2: B
                   3: C

+This configures a HTTP server with the given URL.
+A specific loglevel can be configured for this endpoint.
+If not given, the general loglevel will be used.

+If one of the defined HTTP request is not successful (i.e. timeout), the error counter for this endpoint is increased by 1 and published with via MQTT with the `error_topic` topic.
+If `error_topic` is not configured, no MQTT topic is published, but the problem is still logged to STDOUT.

+### Polling

+The `requests` section defines cyclic requests.
-This configures a HTTP server for which the endpoint `getParameters` is called every 10 seconds (`cycle`).
+Here the endpoint `getParameters` is called every 10 seconds (`cycle`).
 The method is `GET` as default, but any other HTTP method can be configured.

-If the HTTP request is not successful (i.e. timeout), the error counter for this endpoint is increased by 1 and published with via MQTT with the `error_topic` topic.
-If `error_topic` is not configured, no MQTT topic is published, but the problem is still logged to STDOUT.

 When the HTTP request is successful, the information defined by `json_path` will be extracted from the response and sent as MQTT topic as defined.
 Before sending the value, a mapping can be applied.